 If kombucha has yet to make it into your vernacular, here’s a quick 101: kombucha is a lightly effervescent beverage that is made through the fermentation process.
 It is produced by fermenting tea, typically black or green, using a colony of bacteria and yeast called a “scoby.”

-If you haven’t got a clue what SCOBY is, it’s an acronym that stands for symbiotic culture of bacteria and yeasts — which looks like a flat beige mushroom and leaving it in the back of a cupboard for a week or two.
+If you haven’t got a clue what SCOBY is, it’s an acronym that stands for symbiotic culture of bacteria and yeasts — which looks like a flat beige mushroom left in the back of a cupboard for a week or two.

 It sounds a little weird, right?
 Don’t let it turn you off!
 It tastes better than you think, particularly when brewed with flavor combinations like lemongrass and ginger or pomegranate and passion fruit.
 Plus sugar makes it more palatable.

 The hype surrounding the beverage can be attributed to its oddly addicting taste that may just cure soda cravings.
 It is a drink that people can chug down one after another, free of guilt.
-It also contains a slight amount of alcohol which is clearly stated on most commercial products’ labels.
+It also contains a slight amount of alcohol, as stated on most commercial products’ labels.

 These beneficial compounds join forces to create a super drink!
 Here’s the breakdown on kombucha benefits and how this fizzy drink can change your health…